finnishandy/GitTests/README.md

-Using this project to test git
+Using this project to test git // now testing branch